There are countries where people don’t have that many rights.

 Consequently, these representatives will make decisions and laws for the nation.
 Voting belongs to the most important rights of a country’s citizens but it also represents a responsibility.

 When the U.S. started out, only white men were allowed to vote.
 Women, American Indians, and African Americans had to work for many years to win their right to vote.
-Now, all U.S. citizens 18 years of age and older have voting rights.
+Now, all U.S. citizens 18 years of age and older have voting rights (In some states, however, the privilege to vote can be taken away for a felony).

 The 2000 presidential election showed how each and everyone ’s vote matters.
 In Florida, at that election, only a couple of hundred votes were deciding who was to become president.
 In fact. that election was so very close that all the votes needed to be counted again and again.
 Finally, the U.S.